nitanta/Metadata-fetch-queuing/README.md

 # Metadata-fetch-queuing

-Sample application that fetches metadata using serial queue.
+Application that fetches metadata using serial queue.
+Implementation of a serial queue using OperationQueue.
+Runs only one concurrent operation.

 ## Features